Tropicoqueta

 Tropicoqueta is the fifth studio album by Colombian singer Karol G. It was released on June 20, 2025, through Bichota Records and Interscope.
-Comprising twenty tracks, the album features guest appearances by Eddy Lover, Marco Antonio Solís, Greeicy, Feid, Mariah Angeliq and Manu Chao.
+Comprising twenty tracks, the album features guest appearances by Eddy Lover, Marco Antonio Solís, Greeicy, Feid, Mariah Angeliq, and Manu Chao.

-Tropicoqueta was supported by two singles: "Si Antes Te Hubiera Conocido" and "Latina Foreva".
+Tropicoqueta was supported by five singles: "Si Antes Te Hubiera Conocido", "Latina Foreva", "Papasito", "Ivonny Bonita" and "Viajando Por El Mundo" with Manu Chao.
 Upon its release, the album was a commercial success and became the fourth all-Spanish language album by a woman to reach the top three on the US Billboard 200, earning 57,000 album-equivalent units in its first week.

+The recipient of several accolades, Tropicoqueta received a Grammy nomination for Best Pop Album at the 68th Annual Grammy Awards.
+"Si Antes Te Hubiera Conocido" also garnered three nominations at the 26th Annual Latin Grammy Awards, winning two, including the Latin Grammy Award for Song of the Year.

 Background

 Following the release of her fourth studio album in 2023, Mañana Será Bonito and its mixtape companion piece, Mañana Será Bonito (Bichota Season), Karol G embarked on the Mañana Será Bonito Tour, which began on August 10, 2023, through July 23, 2024.
-It became the highest-grossing Latin tour of all time by a female artist.

 While touring, Giraldo released collaborative songs with other artists and stand alone singles, such as Kali Uchis' "Labios Mordidos", Andrea Bocelli's cover of "Vivo Por Ella, Sevdaliza's "No Me Cansare" and her own "Que Chimba de Vida" and "Contigo" with Tiësto.

 On June 18, 2024, she announced the release of "Si Antes Te Hubiera Conocido" through her social media accounts.
 It was released on June 20, 2024, as the album's lead single.
 On November 7, 2024, "+57" in collaboration with Colombian artists Feid, DFZM, Ovy on the Drums, J Balvin, Maluma, Ryan Castro and Blessd was released as a standalone single.
 "Latina Foreva" was announced on May 21, 2025, and was released the following day on May 22, 2025.

 On June 9, 2025, Karol G announced the title for the album and the following day on June 10, 2025, she announced its release date and cover art.
 Days before its release, the track list started being revealed through billboards in different cities.
 Tropicoqueta was released on June 20, 2025.